nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 10-Dec-2022 and Sunday 11-Dec-2022

+Saturday:

+- Completed Advent-of-Code Day 2 Part 1.
+My algorithm idea to start was pretty close once I decided to use a dictionary (lookup), and after a little refactoring and implementing Jest to help me squash a couple bugs, my 3rd solution/output submission was accepted.
+- Deployed a YouTube channel to host an example video of LingoBingo-js in action.
+No big video plans at this time.
+- Validated some PR code from Ryan.
+Updates to the FE are coming along for this next version!
+Still some work left to do to get ready for BE dev and deploy.

+Sunday:

+-[ ] Review Firebase authentication and determine if this is a viable solution for a current project.
+-[ ] Update Miro with new design throught and approaches to the back-end API server.

 ## Friday 9-Dec-2022

 Completed some job hunting and interviewing tasks this morning.